Last modified: Dec. 2, 2024, 5:48 p.m.

 Eggs are oviposited on the flowers of the host plant.
 The larva initially feeds on these flowers and subsequently on the seeds, living inside one.
 A light ochreous silken case is constructed, almost entirely enclosed with the remnants of a flower.
 The full-grown larvae leave their host plant and hibernate on tree trunks.

-The caterpillars can be found from July till April.
+The caterpillars can be found from July to April.

 The adults are mostly observed in May.